- Course start Monday

 Cambridge English exam courses at Nacel English School London

 We run separate, specialised FCE, CAE and CPE exam courses up to 5 days a week, which gives you lots of exam question practice for each section of the test along with helpful feedback and exam tips to get you a higher score.
 We carefully monitor your progress with mock exams and tell you when you’re ready to pass the FCE, CAE, or CPE exam.
-You will learn the layout of the exam and what to expect as well as useful language to raise your grades using one of our exam-specific coursebooks.
+You will learn the layout of the Cambridge English tests and what to expect as well as useful language to raise your grades using one of our exam-specific coursebooks.

 For students who want to pass KET or PET Cambridge English tests, we offer mock exams and one-to-one advice in addition to your General English course rather than a KET or PET exam course.
 This is because, at that level, it is more helpful to focus on the language than the test layout.
 Studying for an exam at B1 is very popular with our students who want to apply for a UK private hire drivers’ licence and become taxi drivers.

 What’s the difference between IELTS and CAE (Cambridge Advanced)?

 While both tests are designed by Cambridge Assessment English and have speaking, reading, listening and writing parts, there are important differences.
-For example, CAE (as well as KET, PET, FCE and CPE) has a Use of English section which includes grammar and vocabulary questions and the exam is longer, around four hours.
+For example, CAE (as well as KET, PET, FCE and CPE Cambridge English tests) has a Use of English section which includes grammar and vocabulary questions and the exam is longer, around four hours.

 IELTS scores are valid for two years and then you need to take the test again, but the CAE/FCE/CPE tests do not expire.
 CAE is designed for a specific level (C1), but IELTS is for everyone from elementary to advanced.
 IELTS speaking tests are with the examiner only, while the CAE speaking section involves speaking with a partner who is also taking the test.